-Our services extend beyond training and employee and teamwork development.
+Our services extend beyond education and employee and teamwork development.
 We can assist you in developing strategic plans, business systems, and work procedures and processes.

-We START with simple one-page ACTION plans that can actually get used as a means of prioritizing what should be done and when to do it.
-It also shows employees "change" is really happening and how their role fits in the process.
+We START with simple one-page ACTION plans that get used as a means of prioritizing what needs to be done and when to do it.
+It also shows employees "change" is happening and how their role fits in the process.
 Simple plans that are used and revised often put your company in a better position to respond to changes in your business environment.

 At the core of a strategic plan is the vision of where the company wants to go.
 Entrepreneurs begin their businesses with a dream.
-The dream is a vision of the kind of business they want to create.
+The dream is an idea of the kind of business they want to create.
 It is a sense of what the business should be and what it stands for in today's market.

 Strategic Visioning and Planning

-The digital age has dramatically increased the tempo of one of life’s constant phenomena – change.
+The digital age has dramatically increased the tempo of one of the life’s constant phenomena – change.
 Your customers, your competitors, your suppliers, and the business environments in which you operate change every day.
-Businesses that don’t change to meet changing needs will inevitably fall by the wayside.
+Companies that don’t change to meet changing needs will inevitably fall by the wayside.

-Many companies acknowledge the need to change but few succeed with major change management efforts.
+Many businesses acknowledge the need to change, but few succeed with significant change management efforts.
 A study by McKinsey & Company found a shocking 70% of executives surveyed felt their change management efforts had not achieved their aims.

-To change you need to know where you want to go in specific terms and you need to take a realistic look at where you are now.
+To change you need to know where you want to go in particular terms and take a realistic look at where you are now.
 This paradigm applies to personal change as well as to the technical aspects of the business.
 At the core of our approach to change management at any level are the concepts of SMART goals – Specific; Measurable; Actionable; Realistic; and Targeted.

-Effective problem solving should follow the paradigm of in order to get where you want to go you need to know where you are; but often doesn’t.
-What business leaders want are solutions to problems and frequently jump into generating alternative solutions before the problem itself is fully understood.
+Effective problem solving follows the paradigm of "to get where you want to go you need to know where you are" but often doesn’t.
+What business leaders want are solutions to problems fast and frequently jump into generating alternative solutions before addressing the problem itself with full understanding.

 A Teamwork approach elevates problem identification and generation of solutions from an "alone activity" to a "one to all" activity.
-However, in the early days of many small businesses the top management team is populated by experts in the different technical aspects of the business that often prefer to do things on their own rather than getting employees more involved.
+However, in the early days of many small businesses the top management team, populated by experts in the different technical aspects of the firm, often prefer to do things on their own rather than getting employees more involved.

 Solutions from a 360² vantage point; Put Systems in Place that Run the Business